Bakreeee/BookrahBank/README.md

 # BookrahBank
-A static website for a bank which uses HTML, CSS and JavaScriptBoo
+A static website for a bank which uses HTML, CSS and JavaScript